 Hawaii has changed Iced Tea for me.
-I've never really been into it but now I’ve developed a thing for iced green tea and Plantation Iced Tea.
+I’ve never really been into it but now I’ve developed a thing for iced green tea and Plantation Iced Tea.
 Like an Arnold Palmer made with pineapple juice instead of lemonade, the best Plantation Iced Tea I’ve come across is from Diamond Head Grill on Oahu.
-It's slightly sweet but more exciting than regular iced tea thanks to lemongrass and cinnamon and this is my shot at recreating it so I can enjoy it even when I'm not on Oahu.
+It’s slightly sweet but more exciting than regular iced tea thanks to lemongrass and cinnamon and this is my shot at recreating the Lemongrass and Cinnamon Hawaiian Plantation Iced Tea recipe, so I can enjoy it even when I’m not on Oahu.